 The initial section of this preference is related to where you pull the runtime tools from and requires you to input a URL to an RSS feed.
 This feed will then be scanned for updates to the runtime tools which can then be downloaded and installed.
 This section will show the Master runtime feed URL by default, but you can click the Add button to create a new Runtime Feed where you give the name and the URL for the RSS feed, and then click Apply to tell GameMaker Studio 2 to access it.
 You will need to close and re-open the Preferences window for the new feed to be shown.

 Once a Runtime Feed has been created it will be listed in this section as a sub-category, and you should always have at least one feed listed (by default this would be the Master feed).
-The runtime feed options are given below for Master, but they will be the same for any others:
+Regardless of the runtime being used, they will all have the same features, outlined below using the Master feed as an example:

-The Master Runtime Feed preferences are used to select, install and un-install the different runtime tools (this page will be the same too for any further runtime feeds that you have added).
+The Runtime Feed preferences are used to select, install and un-install the different runtime tools.
 At the top you have the current runtime tools being used, the date it was created, and the location that it is stored in on the hard drive.
 Beneath these details you can find a list of all the available runtimes, and you can choose any one from this list to change to being the "running" runtime used for compiling your projects.

 To select a different runtime to use, simply find it in the list and then double click on it.
 If the runtime has not been downloaded and installed, then you will be prompted to do so, and once it has been installed you will be prompted to close and restart the IDE so that the new runtime can be initialised.